i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 Progress Monitoring

-- Student Motivation: Celebrating growth achievements to build mathematical confidence and persistence
+- Student motivation: Celebrating growth can build confidence and persistence.

 Program Evaluation

-- Curriculum Effectiveness: Comparing growth rates before and after curriculum adoption
+- Curriculum review: Schools may compare growth trends before and after curriculum changes.

 Tips for i-Ready Math Diagnostic Success

-- Get adequate sleep the night before (8-10 hours for school-aged children)
+- Get enough sleep the night before the diagnostic.

-- Read Carefully: Take time to understand each question before selecting an answer
+- Read carefully: Take time to understand what each question asks.

 Supporting Growth Between Diagnostics